Robust Attitude Control of Nonlinear UAV Dynamics with LFT Models and $\mathcal{H}_\infty$ Performance: Simulation Results

 The disturbance moments generated by the Dryden turbulence model are shown in Fig. \ref{fig:dist_moment}.
 The Dryden turbulence model produces disturbance moments up to $0.65$ N-m in roll and pitch, corresponding to moderate-to-severe gust conditions.
 This replicates practical scenarios such as payload delivery in urban areas subject to wind shear or missions in hilly terrain with strong localized turbulence.

 The closed-loop attitude trajectories under PID and $\mathcal{H}_\infty$ controllers are presented in Fig. \ref{fig:attitude}-\ref{fig:pqr}.
 Since it is a regulation problem, the controllers reject disturbances and drive the states to zero using only gyroscope measurements.
-The results demonstrate that both robust controllers achieve significantly superior performance compared to the PID controller, showing improved resilience against disturbances, uncertainties, and measurement noise.
+The results demonstrate that the robust controller achieve significantly superior performance compared to the PID controller, showing improved resilience against disturbances, uncertainties, and measurement noise.
 In all cases, the errors remain bounded, validating the robustness of the proposed controllers against dynamic and measurement uncertainties.

 The Euler angle deviations' peak and root mean square error (RMSE) values are summarized in \autoref{tab:errors}.
-The PID controller exhibits large deviations, with a peak error exceeding $30^\circ$, whereas the $\mathcal{H}_\infty$ controller reduces the error by a significant order of magnitude.
+The PID controller exhibits large deviations, with a peak error exceeding $30^\circ$, whereas the $\mathcal{H}_\infty$ controller reduces the error by nearly an order of magnitude.

 The control inputs required to achieve the desired states are shown in Fig. \ref{fig:control_ip}.
 The $\mathcal{H}_\infty$ controller achieves lower tracking errors without exerting aggressive or high-magnitude actuator efforts.
 Additionally, the actuator model in the simulation ensures that the controller does not exceed actuator bandwidths.
-Therefore, the $\mathcal{H}_\infty$ controller exhibits overall improved performance relative to the PID controller as it regulates the states effectively with less actuator activity.
+Therefore, the $\mathcal{H}_\infty$ controller exhibits overall improved performance relative to the PID controller as it regulates the states effectively with less actuator exertion.